 Photography captures moments in time through light and allows us to see the world through different perspectives either as the viewer or the photographer.
 The ever evolving technology of photography is exciting and inspiring.
 This photography course is designed to give students experiences with the creative and technical aspects of photography.
 Students will understand the photography triangle which includes aperture, shutter speed, and iso.
 Students will use digital cameras and Adobe Photoshop to shoot, compose, manipulate and edit digital photographs.
 They will be allowed to go outside and shoot assignments, based on what they are learning.
-Students will post their photography work and writing on their blog sites.
 Becoming a member of FBLA is strongly recommended for digital media classes.